jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

 to test your organization's security.
 These exercises are holistic
-in that they assess the effectiveness of security strategies both at the technological and the human level.
+in that they assess the effectiveness of security strategies both at the technological and human level.

 </div>